samjwill/nvim-unception/README.md

 # Limitations

-This plugin is experimental and probably has some unaccounted for limitations/edge cases.
+This plugin probably has some unaccounted for limitations/edge cases.
 It works well enough for me but YMMV.
 If you find an issue, feel free to create one detailing the problem on the GitHub repo, and I'll try to fix it if I'm able.
-Unception can be temporarily disabled when launching Neovim like so: `nvim --cmd "let g:unception_disable=1"`
+Unception can be temporarily disabled when launching Neovim like so:
+`nvim --cmd "let g:unception_disable=1"`

 ***If using Neovim as your default editor for git, for example, and you would like to be able to use it from WITHIN the terminal emulator, I would